NightwindDev/Tweak-Tutorial/readme.md

       - After that, the terminal will prompt you with `Project Name (required):`, meaning "what is going to be the name of your tweak?"
 Please type the name that you want to call the tweak in this space.

-      - After *that*, the terminal will prompt you with `Package Name [com.yourcompany.testtweak]:`, meaning "what is going to be the <a href="https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids">Bundle ID</a> of your tweak?
+      - After *that*, the terminal will prompt you with `Package Name [com.yourcompany.testtweak]:`, meaning "what is going to be the <a href="https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids">Bundle ID</a> of your tweak?"
 Most likely it will be `com.yourname.yourtweakname`.

       - Next, it will ask you `Author/Maintainer Name [yourname]:`.
 Please put whatever you want your "developer name" to be if/when you publish the tweak.